mosaicml/streaming/docs/source/fundamentals/shuffling.md

 This algorithm requires more shards to be downloaded and stay resident to make progress than py1s or py2s, noticed as longer start/resume latency, as a multiple of shuffle block size divided by samples per shard.
 If you see step-like burstiness in throughput, your workers may not be downloading far enough ahead – try raising predownload (it should be scaled with block size).
 Step size scales with shuffle block size.

+### py1e

+Globally shuffle shards, divide that sample space over canonical nodes, shuffle the samples in each shard, then randomly distribute the samples from each shard over a larger range (given by `shuffle_block_size`).
+So named because it shuffles samples by extending the range of each shard, in python.

+Shuffle block size should be set larger or much larger than the number of samples in a single shard.
+This algorithm provides guaranteed bounds on the range that samples from a shard can appear, allowing for a lower cache limit without decreasing throughput compared to py1b.

+This algorithm requires more shards to be downloaded and stay resident to make progress than py1s or py2s, noticed as longer start/resume latency, as a multiple of shuffle block size divided by samples per shard, similar to py1b.
+However, these shards will be downloaded in a more balanced fashion, reducing network bandwidth bottlenecks.

 ### py1s

 Globally shuffle shards, divide that sample space over canonical nodes, then shuffle the samples within each shard or shard part.
 So named because it shuffles samples in python, once, intra-shard.